in3us/MLB-Team-Win-Total-Projection-Model/README.md

 Model performance was evaluated using cross-validation on unseen data to ensure the results were not driven by overfitting.

 **Validation metrics:**
-- **Mean Absolute Error (MAE):** ~2.5 wins
+- Mean Absolute Error (MAE): 2.5 wins
-- **Root Mean Squared Error (RMSE):** ~3.4 wins
+- Root Mean Squared Error (RMSE): 3.4 wins
-- **R²:** ~0.89
+- R²: 0.89

 These results indicate strong predictive power and low average error for team win total forecasting.
 Errors appear small for a 162 game season.

 ---

 ## Market Comparison
 Model team win total projections were compared to DraftKings Sportsbook win total over/unders to further validate model accuracy.
 An r2 of .9182 was achieved when comparing the two.
-This comparison demonstrates that the model is well-calibrated while still providing independent output.
+This comparison demonstrates that the model is well-calibrated while still providing it's own output.

 ---